redhotvengeance/deep_thought/README.md

 Deep Thought takes all of the thought out of deploying.

 Want to prevent deployment conflicts?
 Deep Thought does that.
 Want to deploy with Hubot?
 Deep Thought has you covered.
 Looking to ensure a build is green before it is deployed?
 Deep Thought yawns at your puny requests.
 Want a web interface?
 Got it.
-How about an API?
+An API?
 Yep.
 Security?
 Totally locked down.
-Deep Thought has your deployments covered.
+Deep Thought is master of your deployments.

 Deep Thought was inspired by GitHub's own Hubot+Heaven workflow.
 Check out [Zach Holman's talk](http://zachholman.com/talk/unsucking-your-teams-development-environment/) to see the original inspiration.